 Dennis Wilson focuses his practice on complex litigation involving trademark, copyright, entertainment and Internet law issues.
 Mr. Wilson represents many of the world's largest media and technology companies creating and directing their international rights enforcement programs.
 He provides strategic counseling to businesses on a wide range of related issues including false advertising, idea submission, rights of publicity and unfair business practices.
 He has developed and directs international protection programs for some of the world’s most recognized brands and media properties.

 Mr. Wilson is a frequent speaker on new media issues at local and national bar associations, international trademark associations and universities, and has lectured across the United States on subjects including new media, gaming, intellectual property, licensing, consumer class action advertising litigation, branding and Internet law.
-He was recognized for media and entertainment by Chambers USA in 2017.
-Mr. Wilson is listed in the 2014 to 2019 editions of World Trademark Review 1000.
+He was recognized for Media & Entertainment in 2017 and for Intellectual Property: Trademark, Copyright & Trade Secrets in 2020 by Chambers USA: America’s Leading Lawyers for Business.
+Mr. Wilson is listed in the 2014 to 2020 editions of World Trademark Review 1000.
 He is also listed in the 2017 edition of Who's Who Legal: Trademarks.
 He is a recipient of the 2016 Client Choice Award USA & Canada in the IP trademarks category for California from Lexology and the International Law Office.
 He was recommended by Legal 500 US for trademark in the 2013, 2014, 2015, 2016, 2017 and 2019 rankings and for both copyright and trademark in the 2018 rankings.
-Mr. Wilson was named a Southern California "Super Lawyer" for IP litigation in the 2014 to 2018 editions of Super Lawyers magazine.
+Mr. Wilson was named a Southern California "Super Lawyer" for IP litigation in the 2014 to 2020 editions of Super Lawyers magazine.
 He was recognized as a “Top Intellectual Property Lawyer in California” in 2015 and 2017 to 2019 by the Daily Journal and also named one of the "Most Influential Lawyers" in 2014 by the Los Angeles Business Journal.
 He was named by Legal Media Group to its 2014 Guide to the World's Leading Trademark Law Practitioners.
 In 2012 and 2013, Mr. Wilson was selected as one of “California’s Top 75 Intellectual Property Litigators” by the Daily Journal, and has also been selected as one of America’s Top Lawyers by Forbes Business, and been recognized repeatedly as a “Super Lawyer” by the New York Times and Los Angeles magazines.

 In 1995, Mr. Wilson established one of the first comprehensive Internet monitoring and enforcement programs, and currently directs international online protection programs.
 Mr. Wilson currently oversees a strategic technology team that works around the clock to address and remove unauthorized content from thousands of online sites.
 As part of this practice, Mr. Wilson enforces client rights and litigates disputes involving Digital Millennium Copyright Act, the Lanham Act, the Federal Anti-dilution Act, the Consumer Fraud and Abuse Act, the Communications Decency Act and various state and federal statutes.